MicrosoftDocs/bing-docs/bing-docs/bing-autosuggest/how-to/get-suggestions.md

 Bing returns a couple of headers you should capture.

 - BingAPIs-TraceId &mdash; ID that identifies the request in the log file.
-- X-MSEdge-ClientID &mdash; The ID that you need to pass in subsequent request to provide continuity of experience.
+- X-MSEdge-ClientID &mdash; The ID that you need to pass in a subsequent request to provide continuity of experience.
 - BingAPIs-Market &mdash; The market used by Bing for the request.

 To learn more about these headers, see [Response headers](../reference/headers.md#response-headers).